NoobieOp/Age-and-Gender-detection/README.md

 Visualization: Display the live video stream with bounding boxes around the detected faces, along with the predicted age and gender labels.

-Accuracy and Robustness: Ensure that the system achieves high accuracy in age and gender prediction.
-It should be robust enough to handle variations in lighting conditions, facial expressions, and head poses.

-User Interface: Develop a user-friendly interface to start and stop the age and gender recognition process.
-Allow the user to easily exit the application.

 Model Loading: Implement a mechanism to load the required pre-trained models for face detection, age estimation, and gender classification from specified file paths.

 Performance: Optimize the system for efficient performance, ensuring smooth real-time processing without significant delays or lags.